 A proactive safety program should always include annual or semi-annual silo inspections to check for concealed damage and to assess visible problems that could lead to structural failure.

-Collapses are often the result of preventable structural failures that would have been identified during routine inspection.
+Silo collapses are often the result of preventable structural failures that would have been identified during routine silo inspection.
 Common issues that cause concrete structure and concrete silo failure include foundation deterioration, roof collapse due to roof beam structural issues, improper material filling and unloading procedures in silos, silo wall delamination or deterioration, silo discharge cone or bin floor issues.
 Steel silos suffer from corrosion, which can be inspected using wear-measure thickness ultrasonic gauges.

 Much of this damage is easily preventable through routine silo inspection and maintenance.
 Third-party inspections, maintenance and repair services are the best way to manage safety on any scale.
 Many structural issues can be easily and economically addressed if caught early.